venkataprasad-munigala/TATA_Data_Visualisation_Virtual_Internship/README.md

 Present findings to CEO and CMO.
 Explain the data cleanup and visualization process clearly.
 Discuss the analysis of all four previous questions.
 Expansion is top of mind for these leaders, so focus on identifying lucrative expansion opportunities.

-#### Details for task

-Create a concise 5-minute video presentation for the CEO and CMO, based on the four questions and visuals from the previous tasks.
-Explain the entire process, including data loading and cleanup, to demonstrate diligence.
-Focus on the key information relevant to the leaders and provide context for each scenario in relation to their questions.

 [Solution (PowerBI)](https://github.com/venkataprasad-munigala/TATA_Data_Visualisation_Virtual_Internship/blob/main/TCS-DA-Sim.pbix)